grange85/ahfow-www/_posts/2020/2020-11-28-new-dean-and-britta-ep-neon-lights.md

 	</div>
 </div>

-Dean & Britta are releasing a 12" EP containing four mixes of the recording of Neon Lights they made during one of their livestream shows earlier in the year.
+Dean & Britta are releasing a 12" EP containing four mixes of the recording of Neon Lights they made during one of their live stream shows earlier in the year.

 >  Florian Schneider of Kraftwerk passed away this year.
-Britta and I recorded "Neon Lights" in his honor for a livestream show, and released it on a lathe-cut 7" single with a re-mix by Holy Shit (aka Matt Fishbeck, who lives around the corner from us in Echo Park).
+Britta and I recorded "Neon Lights" in his honor for a live stream show, and released it on a lathe-cut 7" single with a re-mix by Holy Shit (aka Matt Fishbeck, who lives around the corner from us in Echo Park).
 But Matt actually created three very different re-mixes for ecstatic/melancholy moods, and we've now put them together with Britta's mix on 12" vinyl running at 45 rpm (the best-sounding vinyl format).
 This EP is limited to 700 copies and the cover image again is by painter Brian Calvin.

 Head over to [Dean's shop to grab a copy](https://deanwareham.com/shop)